tonyfahrion/howsystemswork/README.md

 This is my view of how my daily Systems world works.
 It is not an intend to produce the most profound Systems documentation out there.
 It does not aim for full coverage!

 It just helps me to keep an overview about topics from my daily systems tasks.
-How stuf is related to each other and what are the different building blocks.
+How stuff is related to each other and what are the different building blocks.

 ## Topics to cover